 At that time, I was so blown away by the concept that I recommended Airbnb to anyone and everyone.
 Actually, I am pretty sure that my friends thought that I was getting royalties from Airbnb (I wasn’t!).

-For years, I have practically lived out of Airbnb apartments as a Digital Nomad.
+For years, I have practically lived out of Airbnb apartments as a remote worker.
 I would book an apartment for a month at a time, and the platform enabled me to live in a bunch of different cities around the world.

 This was great for me at first.
 I loved that this enabled me to feel like I was “local” in different cities across the globe.

-Living out of Airbnbs meant that I never had to keep paying rent for an apartment I wasn’t in, as I would with a long-term rental.
+Living out of Airbnb rentals meant that I never had to keep paying rent for an apartment I wasn’t in, as I would with a long-term rental.
 As was probably to be expected as someone who was using the platform constantly, eventually I started running into problems with Airbnb.

 Airbnb Problems You Should Know About